monero-project/monero-docs/docs/en/running-node/monerod-systemd.md

 ## Why run this specific setup?

-You will be able to connect your desktop and mobile Monero wallets to your own trusted Monero node, in a secure and private way over Tor.
+You will be able to connect your desktop and mobile Monero wallets to your own trusted Monero node, securely and privately over Tor.

-**Running as a systemd service** will allow your node to always remain synced, as opposed to intermittently running node.
+**Running as a systemd service** will allow your node always to remain synced, as opposed to running node intermittently.

-**Public RPC service** - The `public-node` config option will broadcast your RPC port to your peers, providing a service for anyone to use your node to connect their wallets to the Monero network.
+**Public RPC service** - The `public-node` config option broadcasts your RPC port to your peers, providing a service that allows anyone to use your node to connect their wallets to the Monero network.
 This is useful to users who don't run their own nodes.
 You may enable it by removing the `#` from `#public-node` in the config.

 ??? warning "Public RPC may be resource intensive"